-Start by removing the screw on the side of the tube to release the big white spacer ring.
+Start by removing the screw on the side of the tube to release the white plastic bearing.
 The auger shaft can then be easily rotated to access the black bolt.

 With a pair of pliers or socket on the nut and Allen key (7/64″ or 2.5mm) undo and remove the shaft bolt.

-Switch over the old auger motor with new one, reversing the process to put back in the shaft bolt back, and then the side screw to secure the white spacer ring.
+Switch over the old auger motor with new one, reversing the process to put back in the shaft bolt back, and then the side screw to secure the white plastic bearing.